joelparkerhenderson/git-commit-message/README.md

 * jira:// ...
 * docs: ...

-We reject the commit style of projets such as Angular, Commitizen defaults, etc.
+We reject the git commit message style of projets such as Angular, Commitizen defaults, etc.

   * Because these use a leading tag that is sometimes a word, sometimes an abbreviation, sometimes a plural noun, etc.